mikenz1000/knockthru/README.md

 # knockthru

-Allows you to databind the [Knockout](http://knockoutjs.com/) UI in the browser directly against the [Mongoose](https://www.npmjs.com/package/mongoose) datamodel without having to write glue code.
+Node.js module that allows you to databind the [Knockout](http://knockoutjs.com/) UI in the browser directly against the [Mongoose](https://www.npmjs.com/package/mongoose) datamodel without having to write glue code.

 The data is served up to SCRUD endpoints automatically created by the embedded meanify implementation.
 The knockthru.js